 Tuba City, with Hopi land on one side of the street and Navajo Nation land on the other, is home to the beautiful Moenkopi Legacy Inn & Suites, an enterprise established by the Hopi Upper Village of Moenkopi.
 The colorful hotel blends well with the desert landscape and colors, especially at sunset.

 This modern hotel has 100 rooms on three floors with 16 suites.
-There is a seasonal outdoor heated pool and Jacuzzi, conference center, a breakfast room, and—my favorite—displays of Hopi art and historical photos.
+There is a seasonal outdoor heated pool and Jacuzzi, a conference center, a breakfast room, and—my favorite—displays of Hopi art and historical photos.

 After a good night’s rest and hearty breakfast, we met with our guides for a day of exploring the wonders of the Hopi Mesas.